 Valneva to Present and Hold Investor Meetings at the Jefferies London Healthcare Conference

-/EIN News/ -- Saint-Herblain (France), November 7, 2022 – Valneva SE (Nasdaq: VALN; Euronext Paris: VLA), a specialty vaccine company, today announced that its Chief Executive Officer Thomas Lingelbach and Chief Financial Officer Peter Bühler will present and participate in 1-on-1 meetings with institutional investors at the Jefferies London Healthcare Conference, to take place November 15-17, 2022 in London, England.
+Saint-Herblain (France), November 7, 2022 – Valneva SE VALNVLA, a specialty vaccine company, today announced that its Chief Executive Officer Thomas Lingelbach and Chief Financial Officer Peter Bühler will present and participate in 1-on-1 meetings with institutional investors at the Jefferies London Healthcare Conference, to take place November 15-17, 2022 in London, England.

 Additionally, Mr. Lingelbach and Mr. Bühler will participate in a fireside chat on Tuesday, November 15, 2022, at 11:30am GMT, to discuss the Company's late-stage vaccine candidates against chikungunya (VLA1553) and Lyme disease (VLA15), as well as its commercial products.
 The webcast will be accessible live via the following link, https://wsw.com/webcast/jeff255/valn/1856007.
 A replay of the webcast will be available following the live events in the "Investor" section of the Valneva website at www.valneva.com.